fmlharrison/restful-api/README.md

 # Holidays Extra - Restful API Tech Test

+*Please also take a look at my other Holidays Express tech test using the Flickr API [here](https://random-flickr-feed.herokuapp.com/index.html) and checkout the GitHub repo [here](https://github.com/fmlharrison/holidaysextra_tech_test)*

 ##The Test
 We would expect this task to take a few hours, however there is no strict time limit and you won't be judged on how long it took you to complete.
 Please find a few pointers below: